Cooking with Waterleaf: A Simple Guide to This Vegetable

 Does Waterleaf Have Any Nutritional Benefits?

-It is a good source of calcium, magnesium, potassium, crude protein, and essential oils.
+Waterleaf has quite a number of nutrients including calcium, magnesium, potassium, crude protein, and essential oils.
+It also contains vitamins, minerals, amino acids, and ascorbic acid.

 Waterleaf